The Announcements function in Canvas

 Show announcements feed on the home page

 If you want to show this feed on the home page, we at E-learning recommend that you show the three most recent announcements in your feed.
-This is so that you can publish several announcements in a short period of time without worrying about students who only read announcements on the home page missing them.
+With three, you can publish several announcements in a short period of time without worrying about students missing them if they only read announcements on the home page.
 If a student checks the home page and sees two new announcements, they will recognize the third and know that they have not missed any more.
 Few students see three unread announcements without double-checking that they haven’t missed any more.

 Under the button “+ Announcement” is a link called External Feeds.
 If you click it, a sidebar menu opens where you can get RSS Feeds from announcements and also add external RSS Feeds.

 Read more about adding external RSS feeds at Canvas Community